DANS-KNAW/easy-stage-dataset/docs/index.md

                                           EASY: Data and metadata are archived in EASY.
 DATAVAULT: Data and metadata are archived in the DATAVAULT.
 There may be dissemination copies in EASY. (default = EASY)
-      -d, --doi  <arg>                    The DOI to assign to the new dataset in EASY -o, --doi-is-other-access-doi       Stage the provided DOI as an "other access DOI" -f, --external-file-uris  <arg>     File with mappings from bag local path to external file URI.
+      -d, --doi  <arg>                    The DOI to assign to the new dataset in EASY.
+If omitted, no files are ingested into EASY, not even place holders.
+      -o, --doi-is-other-access-doi       Stage the provided DOI as an "other access DOI" -f, --external-file-uris  <arg>     File with mappings from bag local path to external file URI.
 Each line in this file must contain a mapping.
 The path is separated from the URI